cloudfoundry/garden-runc-release/docs/opsguide-containerd.md

 #### Processes

 For the time being the containerd mode is limited to container operations.
-So even when containerd mode is on, all process operations are still being handled by "RunDmc" - the runc mode containerizer.
-Please have a look at the [runc mode ops guide](opsguide-runc.md#processes) for more details.
+So even when containerd mode is on, all process operations are still being handled by "RunDmc" - the RunC mode containerizer.
+Please have a look at the [RunC mode ops guide](opsguide-runc.md#processes) for more details.

 #### The Bundle Config
 If you need to look at your RunC bundle config it can be found at: